p9rahul/BasicDRF/README.md

 """
 Note - generics ->Very less code required as compare to mixin class,
-- Here we need to create two methods oterwise if we keep in same class 2 arguments, issue will come
+- Here we need to create two classes oterwise if we keep in same class 2 arguments, issue will come
+- 1 for primary key based operation 2nd class non-primary key based operations
+- Solution is viewset - beacuse same code is being repeat in both classes
 """
 #
 class TeacherListview(generics.ListCreateAPIView):